 - If incorrect characters still appear in your prints, try connecting your product using a different cable.

 - If your computer entered sleep mode the last time you printed, the next print job after your computer exits sleep mode may contain garbled characters.
 Print your document again.

-- Windows or Mac: Make sure you are using the printer software for this product.
+- Make sure you are using the printer software for this product.
 Check the product name at the top of the driver window.

 - If you are using the PostScript printer software, EPS files created in binary format may not print correctly.
 Try creating the file in ASCII format instead.

 - If you are using the Windows PostScript printer software, the product cannot print binary data if it is connected to the computer using a USB cable.
 Try selecting ASCII or TBCP as the Output Protocol setting on the Device Settings tab in the printer properties.